+Don't miss it!
 At the beginning of the semester, universities run Orientation Days (usually in August and in January) for all incoming international students to introduce them the university and explain any academic and study related issues.

-DON'T MISS IT!

-RESIDENCE PERMIT FOR STUDIES

-ELAMISLUBA ÕPPIMISEKS
+Residence permit for studies

 All students who are not Estonian citizens or EU citizens (including EEA countries and Switzerland) need a temporary residence permit for study.

-$EU\ citizens\ should\ obtain\ a\ temporary$
+EU citizens should obtain a temporary residence permit in Estonia.
+The temporary residence permit is usually granted for the period of 1 year.
 In order to obtain a temporary residence permit, the student should register their place of residence at the Local Government Authority of the place of residence within 1 month from the day that residence received notification of being granted temporary residence permit.
 In addition, the student has to apply for an Estonia ID-card within 1 month from obtaining the temporary residence permit.
-More information can be found on the Estonian Police and Border Guard Board website:
+More information can be found on the Estonian Police and Border Guard Board website: www.politsei.ee

-www.politsei.ee/en/teenused/residence-permit/tahtajaline-elamisluba

 Students who are third country nationals (not EU citizens) have to apply for a temporary residence permit for study at the Estonian embassy in their home country (or, if you don't have an Estonian Embassy in your country, at the nearest Estonian embassy).
-If you're a master's or a PhD student, you can also enter the country with a visa and apply for a temporary residence permit in Estonia.
+If you're a Master's or a PhD student, you can also enter the country with a visa and apply for a temporary residence permit in Estonia.

 A temporary residence permit is valid for a maximum of one year and should be renewed at least 2 months before the date of expiration at the Police and Border Guard Board.
-The Estonian

-ID-card issued to a student is a document stating that an international student was issued a temporary residence permit for studies in Estonia.
+The Estonian ID-card issued to a student is a document stating that an international student was issued a temporary residence permit for studies in Estonia.
 Contact your international office for details about where to renew your temporary residence permit.
 Students from third countries have to register their place of residence at the Local Government Authority within 1 month from the arrival to Estonia on the basis of residence permit for study.